I am a second year PhD student in Computer Science at UMass Amherst advised by Mohit Iyyer and a member of UMass NLP.

 I was a teaching assistant for CS685 Advanced Natural Language Processing (Fall 2021) at UMass Amherst.

-As an undergraduate, I was a tutor/mentor for Rutgers University's Office for Diversity and Academic Success in the Sciences (ODASIS).
+As an undergraduate, I was a tutor/mentor for Rutgers University's Office for Diversity and Academic Success in the Sciences (ODASIS) for four years.
 I taught weekly Saturday classes to 20+ high school juniors and seniors in Algebra, English Composition, and SAT prep.